nickolaus125/MALYSZ/README.md

 #EN

-Malysz is iplementation of control system for flying drone using Kalman filter.
+Malysz is implementation of control system for flying drone using Kalman filter.

 Optimal control system for drone